koibots8230/Newbie-Orientation/exercises/Classes.md

 ### Initializing the Class

 Now that we have our constructor, let's initialize our class.
-Do do that, back in main(), we simply have to put:
+To do that back in main(), we simply have to put:
 ```java
 Car greyFordF150 = new Car("Ford", "F150", "Grey");
 ```